ashiishjn/MIT-MANIPAL-IT-LAB/README.md

 Always double check the output.

+In case of any changes please discuss and then update it.

+While taking any of the codes please do acknowledge it.

 ##  1st Semester :

 Problem Solving Using Computer Lab (PSUC) : Programs with basic concept of Data Structure in 'C'.